Requirements & Courses

 In addition to the general requirements in literature, as creative writers you take a minimum of 9 credit hours in 400- and 500-level creative writing workshops in at least two genres:

 It is recommended that both M.A. and Ph.D. students have a formal reading of their creative work before the academic community prior to graduation and make substantial attempts to publish their original work.

-Ph.D. candidates may take their comprehensive exams beginning in the semester after they complete their coursework and foreign language requirements.
-Following exam specifications required of their concentration, students select four areas for examination, one primary area and three secondary areas (find more information here).
-An oral component follows the written examinations in which the candidate responds to questions from his/her exam committee.
+You may take your comprehensive exams beginning in the semester after you complete your coursework and foreign language requirements.
+Following exam specifications required of your concentration, students select four areas for examination, one primary area and three secondary areas.
+You may opt to take two additional courses to replace one minor exam.
+Talk to your advisor for more information.

-Creative Writing students complete a book length creative dissertation which includes a critical introduction, a scholarly work which engages issues, ideas, and/or craft elements found within the rest of the dissertation.
-While students are welcome to stick to a single genre for the creative portion of the dissertation, they may also complete a multi-genre work.
+You will complete a creative dissertation which consists of a book-length creative work and a theoretical introduction to that work.
+The introduction is a scholarly work which engages issues, ideas, and/or craft elements found within the rest of the dissertation.
+While you are welcome to stick to a single genre for the creative part of the dissertation, multi-genre work is welcome.